'What’s Behind the Smile’ has been born from tragedy, sadly, in 2018 one of our rugby players took his own life.

 We want to empower everyone in the community to meet these challenges head on by equipping them with practical skills; by providing safe environments where counselling, MHFAT and therapies can take place.
 Long term we also want to offer support not just to the men and women of the military but their families.
 Families often get left behind due to the assumption they are ‘fine’.
 This is not always the case.

-The training will be implemented through not only the military but the sporting arena as many ex service men/women partake in sport after leaving the service.
+The Mental Health First Aid training will be implemented through not only the military but the sporting arena as many ex service men/women partake in sport after leaving the service.
 A common sport being rugby.

 The MHFA will be rolled out within the Rugby Union to begin with, allowing us to access some space to offer counselling, therapies and helping to get the word out there that independent help is available.

-Our first aid training course will encourage others to help to look for signs; to look out for others and let them know someone cares.
+Our MHFA training courses will encourage others to help to look for signs; to look out for others and let them know someone cares.